Explore more blogs

 Oops!
 Something went wrong while submitting the form.

 Here at Givebutter, we make it our business to champion the changemakers who are transforming their communities and making the world a better place.
-That's why we're shouting out these 20 incredible nonprofit organizations that are led by and primarily serve Black communities.
+That's why we're shouting out these 25 incredible Black organizations that are led by and primarily serve Black communities.

-All these organizations are moving, shaking, and making an impact on local, national, and global levels—and some of them are even using the Givebutter platform to fuel their good causes!
+All of these Black community organizations and Black-owned nonprofit organizations are moving, shaking, and making an impact on local, national, and global levels—and some are even using Givebutter to power their good causes!

 1. The Women Invested to Save Earth Fund